zippynk/lark/README.md

 - _"We need to force-feed JacobEdelman some JSLint."_ - Anonymous on the horrible JS style in an earlier version of Lark.

 -  _"As far as I'm concerned, self-mutate is synonymous with self-mutilate in terms of a programming language's capabilities."_ - Aaron Weiss on Lark's mutable syntax.
+-
+## History:
+- Version 0.0.1: Pre-Usable, mostly a rough draft of core code
+- Version 0.0.2 (current): Core code for certain sections is done.
+- Version 0.0.3 (in progress): Core code is finished.
+It should be possible to write programs.